qdcmedia123/fbi-wanted-ws/README.md

 ## 1.2 Docker file is added to its services

 ## 1.3 Kubernetes
-  - Deployment file is added  infra/k8s directory
+  - Deployment file has been added to infra/k8s directory

 ## 1.4 Automation of local develpment workflow
   - when we run skaffold dev then if we change any thing in our local machine any file then It build, push to docker hub and push to kubernets cluster too